thakumar/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 -->

 {{< tab "SN4600C">}}
-SN4600C 64xQSFP28 (100GbE) interfaces only supprts NRZ encoding and all speeds down to 1G.<br>
+SN4600C 64xQSFP28 (100GbE) interfaces only support NRZ encoding and all speeds down to 1G.<br>
 Only 32xQSFP28 ports can breakout into 4xSFP28 (4x25GbE).
-But, in this case, the adjacent QSFP28 port will be blocked (only the 1st/3rd or 2nd/4th rows can breackout into 4xSFP28).<br>
+But, in this case, the adjacent QSFP28 port will be blocked (only the 1st/3rd or 2nd/4th rows can breakout into 4xSFP28).<br>
 All 64xQSFP28 ports can breakout into 2xQSFP28 (2x50GbE) without blocking ports.
 {{< tabs "4600C_ports ">}}
 {{< tab "10G ">}}